We've raised a $30M Series B to transform Customer Success! Learn more →

-How to Make the Jump from VP of Customer Success to Chief Customer Officer
+How to Make the Jump From VP of Customer Success to Chief Customer Officer

-Recently there has been a huge increase in the creation of Chief Customer Officer (CCO) positions within organizations.
-In simplest terms, the Chief Customer Officer occupies the topmost position in a company’s Customer Success department.
-They are responsible for advocating for organization-wide customer experience initiatives that increase buyers’ lifetime value for their company.
+In simplest terms, the Chief Customer Officer occupies the top-most position in a company’s Customer Success department.
+They are responsible for advocating for organization-wide customer experience initiatives that increase buyers’ lifetime value for their companies.

 If this opportunity sounds interesting, transitioning from a leadership position in Customer Success may be a promising career move.

-What Does the Chief Customer Officer Do?
+What Does a Chief Customer Officer Do?

-A Chief Customer Officer reports directly to the CEO.
-They are typically responsible for instilling customer-centric values into the culture and operations of the business they work for.
-As a CCO, you are essentially an agent of change, and you advocate for the best outcome a customer can have from your company.
-You ensure that the mission to elevate the customer experience has complete buy-in from all teams and stakeholders within a business.
+As a Chief Customer Officer, you ensure that the mission to elevate the customer experience has complete buy-in from all teams and stakeholders within a business.
 In doing so, you also play a crucial part in a company’s revenue growth and customer retention rate.

-How is a VP of Customer Success Different From a Chief Customer Officer?
+How Is a VP of Customer Success Different From a Chief Customer Officer?

 The Role of the VP of Customer Success

-The VP of Customer Success is responsible for customer onboarding, building customer rapport, overseeing post-purchase follow-ups, and, basically, nurturing the customer relationship.
 They, along with the Customer Success team, are sharply focused on managing the experience a buyer has with a company over the complete customer lifespan.
 Through nurturing and engagement at various touchpoints, they help customers attain a positive outcome with a company’s products or services.

 The Role of the Chief Customer Officer